Analog Man Compressor pedals and mods

 100% original Dan Armstrong Orange Squeezer onto the same board,

-creating the BI-COMPROSSOR!
+them the same way the originals were built.
 You can see the new

 board on the left, assembled in BI-COMPROSSOR configuration.